MWL91/productsapp/README.md

 ## Run program

-To run program with your local files, you need to copy it to current directory and execute.
-Use command below:
+To run program with your local files use command below:

 ```bash
 make import INPUT=./tests/resources/coffee_feed.xml OUTPUT=test.csv
 ```

+**Make command works only with local files!**

 Alternatively if you run docker, you can execute task: